Mary Eliza Mahoney: Early life and education

 Mahoney's training required that she spend at least one year in the hospital's various wards to gain universal nursing knowledge.
-The intensive program consisted of long days with a 5:30 A.M. to 9:30 P.M. shift, which required Mahoney to attend lectures and lessons to educate herself through instruction of doctors in the ward.
+The intensive program consisted of long days with a 5:30 AM to 9:30 PM shift, which required Mahoney to attend lectures and lessons and to educate herself through instruction of doctors in the ward.
 These lectures consisted of nursing in families, physiological subjects, food for the sick, surgical nursing, child-bed nursing, disinfectants, and general nursing.
-Outside of the lectures, students were taught bedside procedures, such as taking vital signs and bandaging.
+Outside the lectures, students were taught bedside procedures, such as taking vital signs and bandaging.
 In addition, Mahoney worked for several months as a private-duty nurse.
 The nursing program allowed students to earn a weekly wage, ranging from 1 to 4 dollars, after their first two weeks of work.
-For many of the nurses these wages were insufficient, as many of them were struggling financially and giving back 25 % of their wages for financial assistance to the hospital.
+For many of the nurses these wages were insufficient, as they struggling financially and giving back 25% of their wages for financial assistance to the hospital.
 Three quarters of the program consisted of the nurses working within a surgical, maternity or medical ward with six patients they were responsible caring for.
 The last two months of the extensive 16-month long program required the nurses to use their newfound knowledge and skills in environments they were not accustomed to; such as hospitals or private family homes.
-After completing these requirements, Mahoney graduated in 1879 as a registered nurse alongside 3 other colleagues — the first Black woman to do so in the United States.
+After completing these requirements, Mahoney graduated in 1879 as a registered nurse alongside two colleagues — the first Black person to do so in the United States.
+Mahoney was the first Black person to register with the Nurses Directory at the Massachusetts Medical Library.

+Mahoney’s guiding motto was "Work more and better the coming year than the previous year."

 Career

 After receiving her nursing diploma, Mahoney worked for many years as a private care nurse, earning a distinguished reputation.
 She worked for predominantly white, wealthy families.
-The majority of her work was with new mothers and newborns, and had been done in New Jersey, with the occasional travel to other states.
-During the early years of her employment, African American nurses were often treated as if they were household servants rather than professionals.
-Mahoney emphasized her preference to eating dinner alone in the kitchen, distancing herself from eating with the existing household help, to further dismiss the relation between the professions.
+The majority of her work was with new mothers and newborns, in New Jersey, with occasional travel to other states.
+During the early years of her employment, African American nurses were often treated as household servants rather than professionals.
+Mahoney emphasized her preference to eating dinner alone in the kitchen, distancing herself from eating with household help, to further distinguish the relation between the professions.
 Mahoney also lived alone in an apartment in Roxbury where she spent time reading and relaxing, while also attending church activities with her sister.
-Nevertheless, families who employed Mahoney praised her efficiency in her nursing profession.
+Families who employed Mahoney praised her efficiency in her nursing profession.
+In an article in the American Journal of Nursing in 1954, one patient was quoted as saying, "I owe my life to that dear soul."
 Mahoney's professionalism helped raise the status and standards of all nurses, especially minorities.
 Mahoney was also known for her skills and preparedness.
 As Mahoney's reputation quickly spread, she received private-duty nursing requests from patients in states in the north and south east coast.